Rukshar-Khatoon/MINI-AMAZON/README.md

-# 🛒 Mini Amazon Clone
+# 🛒 Mini Amazon -

 A clean and responsive **Amazon UI Clone** built with HTML and CSS.